orvalho/JavaScriptExercises/README.md

 - [x] 40.
 Check from two given integers if either one is 8 or their sum or difference is 8
 - [x] 41.
 Check three given numbers, if the three numbers are same return 30 otherwise return 20 and if two numbers are same return 40
 - [x] 42.
 Check if three given numbers are increasing in strict mode or in soft mode
+- [x] 43.
+Check from three given numbers that two or all of them have the same rightmost digit